-Out of the problem areas that meet all four criteria above, choose one to focus on for the Mayors Challenge.
+Out of the problem areas that meet all four criteria above, choose one to focus on.

 If none of your problem areas meet all four criteria, brainstorm additional problem areas.
 Talking to residents can help surface the most high-impact problem areas.
 You can explore how to do that in Module 3.